Cynodon dactylon: Invasive species

-It is a highly aggressive invasive species, crowding out most other grasses and invading other habitats, and has become a hard-to-eradicate weed in some areas (it can be controlled somewhat with Triclopyr, Mesotrione, Fluazifop-P-butyl, and Glyphosate).
-This weedy nature leads some gardeners to give it the name of "devil grass".
-Bermuda grass is incredibly difficult to control in flower beds and most herbicides do not work.
+Bermuda grass can be a highly aggressive invasive species, crowding out most other grasses and invading other habitats, and has become a hard-to-eradicate weed in some areas (it can be controlled somewhat with triclopyr, mesotrione, fluazifop-p-butyl, and glyphosate).
+This weedy nature leads some gardeners to give it the name of devil grass.
+Bermuda grass is incredibly difficult to control in flower beds, and most herbicides do not work.
 However, Ornamec, Ornamec 170, Turflon ester (tricyclopyr), and Imazapyr have shown some effectiveness.
 All of these items are difficult to find in retail stores, as they are primarily marketed to professional landscapers.

+Toxicity

 The hybrid variety Tifton 85, like some other grasses (e.g. sorghum), produces cyanide under certain conditions, and has been implicated in several livestock deaths.